signatur3-git/prompt-gen-marketplace/STRICT_VALIDATION.md

 Symptoms:
 - `npm run test:integration` fails

-CI uses `database/schema.sql` via `psql`.
+CI initializes the DB via `npm run migrate:up`.
 Make sure tests are compatible with that schema and the env vars:
 - `DATABASE_URL`
 - `REDIS_URL`
 - `JWT_SECRET`
 - `JWT_REFRESH_SECRET`

+---

+## Database migrations (node-pg-migrate)

+CI and local CI-parity use `node-pg-migrate` to initialize the schema.

+### Migration filename format (important)

+`node-pg-migrate` expects migration filenames to start with either:
+- a **13-digit** epoch timestamp (milliseconds since epoch), or
+- a **17-digit** UTC timestamp in the form `YYYYMMDDHHmmssSSS`

+Example:
+- `20251223011500000_initial_schema.js`

+If the prefix doesn’t match one of those formats, node-pg-migrate will still run, but it will log warnings like `Can't determine timestamp for ...`.

 ---